lizzybrooks/code-based-art/week2/tutorials/Response.md

 To complement the looping **draw()** function, Processing has a function called **setup()** that runs just once when the program starts

 3. ### Follow
+Forcing a line-break\s\s
+Next line in the list

     * Track the Mouse
     * Draw continuously